OMerkel/UCThello/README.md

 the UCT algorithm is close to a game named _Othello_ depending on selected options.
-In fact it can be played depending on your configuration following the official tournament rules of the WOF - World Othello Federation - if intended.
+In fact it can be played depending on your configuration following the official tournament rules of the WOF - World Othello Federation - if intended [WOF14].
 Other rule settings to play variants are available, too.
 Playing strength is limited and thus kept at a moderate to quite strong level on purpose due to the target environment, device platform, and audience expectations.